 Jazz drums typically sound very different from standard drums.
 They’re tuned higher and have more sustain across the set.
 For this reason, many drummers have drum kits specifically for the purpose of playing jazz.

-9 Best Drum Kits for Jazz Drummers
+Best Drums for Jazz Drummers

 Sonor recently did a complete redesign of these kits and rereleased them under the AQ2 series.
 Without sounding too dramatic, the AQ2 kits are some of the highest-quality compact kits on the market.